-13 Amazing Things To Do In Zermatt, Switzerland
+13 Amazing Things To Do In Zermatt, Switzerland (That Aren’t Skiing)

-The little skiing town of Zermatt is one of the most magical places that we have travelled to.
-The iconic town nestled in the Swiss Alps is quite simply, breathtaking.
+The little mountain town of Zermatt is one of the most magical places that Chris and I have travelled to.
+The iconic town nestled in the Swiss Alps is quite simply breathtaking.
 With the Matterhorn in one direction and the little wooden town in the other, it’s a wonderful place to visit, come summer or winter.

 There are plenty of spots to visit to jam-pack your Zermatt itinerary.
 This town isn’t exclusively for skiers.
-There are plenty of things to do in Zermatt in winter and summer for non-skiers as well.
+There are plenty of other things to do in Zermatt during the winter and summer for non-skiers, just as much as for skiers.
 You can thoroughly enjoy your visit without hitting the slopes.
-As two people don’t ski, we had an incredible time exploring the town and the surrounding mountains without putting on a ski or snowboard.
+As two people who don’t ski, we had an incredible time exploring the town and the surrounding mountains without putting on a ski or snowboard.

 Where is Zermatt?